Continuum limits of Matrix Product States: Coarse continuum limit

-These examples allow us to compare the two continuum limits.
+The previous examples allow us to compare the two CLs.
 Let $\mc{C}_D$ and $\mc{C}_D^{\textrm{coarse}}$ denote the set of families of states $\mc{V}(A)$ of bond dimension $D$ with a CL and a coarse CL, respectively.

 \begin{proposition} For every bond dimension $D$, \begin{enumerate}[label=\arabic{enumi}.,ref=\arabic{enumi}.] \item $\mc{C}_D$ is strictly included in $\mc{C}_D^{\textrm{coarse}}$, and \item There are states not in $\mc{C}_D^{\textrm{coarse}}$. \end{enumerate} \end{proposition}